Mellemfolkeligt Samvirke

-Mellemfolkeligt Samvirke (MS Danish Association for International Co-operation) is a Danish, politically independent humanitarian non-governmental organisation that struggles for a fairer world.
-The organisation works for increased understanding and solidarity between the peoples of the world, as well as promoting global development based on the sustainable use and just distribution of wealth and resources.
+Mellemfolkeligt Samvirke (ActionAid Denmark) is a Danish, politically independent humanitarian non-governmental organisation that fights for a more just and sustainable world.
+The organisation is the Danish member of the global federation ActionAid International.
+It works for increased understanding and solidarity between the peoples of the world, as well as promoting global development based on the sustainable use and just distribution of wealth and resources.
+It has a special focus on equality, social movements and youth activism, climate justice and refugee and minority rights.

-MS started as Fredsvenners Hjælpearbejde in 1944.
+ActionAid Denmark started as Fredsvenners Hjælpearbejde in 1944.
 In 1946 the organisation changed its name to Mellemfolkeligt Samvirke, and in 1974 it adopted open membership.
-Currently, MS has more than 23.000 individual members, as well as approximately 100 member-organisations.
+The organisation's highest authority is the Council, whose members are individuals and organizations elected by the members.
+Council elections are conducted annually and all members are eligible to run for election.

-Mellemfolkeligt Samvirke cooperates with more than 100 local partners in Latin America, Eastern Africa and Nepal, and maintains local offices in many of the countries (e.g. MS Tanzania, MS Nepal, etc.).
-Via its volunteer programme Global Contact, it sends more than 500 volunteers abroad annually, to support local development work.
+Via its volunteer programme Global Contact, it sends hundreds of volunteers abroad every year through cultural exchanges, study trips and volunteer placements.